conda/conda-plugin-template/tutorials/post-commands/README.md

 [project]
 name = "package-counter"
 version = "1.0"
-description = "Counts the number of packages in the environment" requires-python = ">=3.7" dependencies = ["conda"]
+description = "Displays the number of packages in the environment" requires-python = ">=3.7" dependencies = ["conda"]